GianpaoloBranca/SoftwareEng2/scratches/RASD.md

 4. Safe area: area flagged by the management system as suitable for leaving the car and ending the ride.
 5. Operator: in this document we refer as operator to the employees in charge of monitoring the state of the car in from dedicated terminals of the company.
 6. On screen notification: is a notification which is displayed on the screen located inside the vehicle.
+7. Plugged: a car is considered plugged when a sensor in the recharging station detects that the specific car has been connected to the recharging system.
+8. Busy: a car is marked as busy when left parked by a client but kept booked.

 ### Text assumptions